-17 Best mountain bike helmets reviewed - MBR
+17 Best mountain bike helmets reviewed 2018 - MBR

 The best mountain bike helmets ridden and rated

 Helmets are a mandatory piece of kit on the trail.
-Here’s your guide to finding the best including what to look for and links to all our favourites.
+Here’s your guide to finding the best mountain bike helmet including what to look for and links to all our favourites.

 >>> Check out our handy buyer’s guide to knee pads

-Hitting the trails, you don’t want to second-guess whether or not a helmet is going to protect you if things go pear shaped.
+Hitting the trails, you don’t want to second-guess whether or not your mountain bike helmet is going to protect you if things go pear shaped.
 Thankfully, modern open face lids have kept pace with how the latest bikes allow riders to go faster and harder than ever, and the best examples are just as cool and comfortable as ever too.

 Extra protection is always welcome, but not many riders want a stuffy full face on all the time, so it’s unsurprising half shell helmets with more coverage have become the staple shape.
 With deeper shells, these helmets offer way more protection above the ears and down to the nape of the neck, but also maintain the ventilation needed during hard exertion, so are suitable for any kind of riding.